FREE SHIPPING OVER $49

 US WIDE

 If you’ve got a male cat at home, you’ll want to perk those ears.
 Urinary blockages are one of the most serious (and unfortunately common) health problems our feline friends can face.
-Left untreated, they can be life-threatening (American College of Veterinary Surgeons).
-But don’t worry, we’re here to break it down, so you know what’s going on, why it matters and how to support your kitty’s urinary health.
+Left untreated, they can be life-threatening according to the American College of Veterinary Surgeons.
+Urinary blockages are a potentially life-threatening condition and a true medical emergency.
+Prompt veterinary care is critical to prevent severe complications or fatal outcomes.
+Understanding urinary blockages is crucial for pet owners, as early detection and intervention can save your cat’s life.

 What is a Urinary Blockage in Cats?